 It’s easier for people to say no than to say yes to whatever you’re asking them to do on your website.
-Because “no” keeps them where they are with what they know (easy).
-Yes means having to engage with someone they don’t know (hard).
+Because “no” keeps them where they are with what they know (easy, familiar).
+Yes means having to do something new (hard).

 Take you and me, right now, for example.
 You’re reading this because you have an issue with growing your business that you feel/hope a marketing consultant can fix.
 And even though you’re investing time and energy to find that person and you want to find that person, it’s more comfortable for you to say no to me and continue looking.
-Because your current situation — your issue — is more familiar and more comfortable than sending me an email and having to engage with a stranger and wallow around in your problem with me.
-Or worse, call me.
+Because your current situation — your issue — is more familiar and more comfortable than the alternative.

 I know, this sounds crazy, but it also rings true, doesn’t it?
 And by the way, the people on your website right now feel the same way.